MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/api/add-a-new-scan-definition.md

 ## API description

-API to add, update or delete an authenticated scan.
+API to add, update, or delete an authenticated scan.

 ## Limitations

-Rate limitations for this API are 100 calls per minute and 1500 calls per hour.
+Rate limitations for this API are 100 calls per minute and 1,500 calls per hour.

 You can post on machines last seen according to your configured retention period.